What's the problem?

 Water Quality

-Did you know that pet waste contains excessive nutrients such as nitrogen and phosphorus?
+Did you know that pet waste contains excessive amounts of nutrients, such as nitrogen and phosphorus?
 These nutrients encourage the growth of algae, which reduces oxygen in streams that fish and other aquatic organisms need to survive.

 Human Health